US court holds Sudan liable for terrorism punitive damages

 May 18 2020 (WASHINGTON) - The US Supreme Court ruled on Monday that Sudan must pay punitive damages related to 1998 terrorist bombings of US embassies in Kenya and Tanzania.

-The East African nation was previously deemed by lower courts to be complicit in the attacks because it harbored al-Qaeda terrorists including its leader Osama bin Laden in the 1990’s.
+The East African nation was previously deemed by lower courts to be complicit in the attacks because it harboured al-Qaeda terrorists including its leader Osama bin Laden in the 1990’s.

-Normally foreign states are immune from judicial claims in US courts unless they are designated by state department as state sponsor of terrorism.
+Normally foreign states are immune from judicial claims in US courts unless they are designated by the State Department as a state sponsor of terrorism.
 Sudan has been on the lost since 1993.

 In the latest ruling issued in 2017 judges scrapped $4.3 billion in punitive damages but left around $6 billion judgment against Sudan intact.

-The court at the time said that a 2008 amendment to the law does not allow plaintiffs to seek punitive damages for terrorist incidents that occured prior to the enactment of the law.
+The court at the time said that a 2008 amendment to the law does not allow plaintiffs to seek punitive damages for terrorist incidents that occurred prior to the enactment of the law.

-The Supreme court disagreed and insisted that the Congress allowed for the law to apply retroactively.
+The Supreme court disagreed and insisted that Congress allowed the law to apply retroactively.

-“Congress was as clear as it could have been when it authorized plaintiffs to seek and win punitive damages for past conduct," said judge Neil Gorsuch who authored the opinion on behalf of the 7 other judges who ruled on the case in favor of the plaintiffs.
+“Congress was as clear as it could have been when it authorized plaintiffs to seek and win punitive damages for past conduct," said judge Neil Gorsuch who authored the opinion on behalf of the 7 other judges who ruled on the case in favour of the plaintiffs.

 The Supreme Court sent back the case to the lower court to adjust its previous ruling accordingly.